erfianugrah/video-resizer/docs/configuration/config-management.md

 This document provides guidance on how to manage, validate, fix, and upload configurations for the Video Resizer service.

+## Important Notes

+- **KV-Only Configuration**: As of the latest update, configuration is loaded exclusively from KV storage.
+There is no fallback configuration mechanism.
+- **Required Configuration**: The worker requires a configuration to be present in the `VIDEO_CONFIGURATION_STORE` KV namespace with the key `worker-config`.
+- **No Embedded Defaults**: The worker will fail to start if no configuration is found in KV storage.

 ## Configuration Management Commands

 The Video Resizer project includes a unified configuration management tool that makes it easy to work with configuration files.
 The tool supports checking, fixing, validating, and uploading configurations.